Yubikey Passthrough on WSL2 With Full FIDO2 Support

 Go ahead and rebuild your system with your updated NixOS configuration, and now whenever your Yubikey is detected in the port that you have identified, it will be passed through automatically to your NixOS VM. 🎉

-We can test this by running ykman fido credentials list
+We can test this by running ykman fido credentials list inside of our WSL2 VM:

 ❯ ykman fido credentials list